jspaleta/sensu-python-runtime/README.md

    unpack them, and successfully execute the `helloworld.py` command by resolving the Python shebang (`#!/usr/bin/env python`) to the Python runtime on the Sensu agent `$PATH`.:wq

+## Building Python Assets that need additional modules
+The Python runtime includes a basic set of standard python modules.
+If you want to use a python script that requires additional modules, you can package those additional modules with your script in an asset.
+However you will need to use a wrapper script that set the python module search path correctly.
+Please take a look at [packaging python modules](docs/building_assets.md) for detailed instructions on steps to take.